brianweet/brianweet.github.io/_posts/2015-03-11-probable-keyboard-events.md

 	<img style="max-height:250px;" title="Damn you autocorrect" src="http://cdn.damnyouautocorrect.com/images/meditating.jpg" align="right" />
 </div>

 So what what is my definition of an accurate keyboard?
 I would call a keyboard accurate when it allows me to make errors and still give me the result I expected.
 To meet the expectation of the user, most keyboards use some kind of autocorrection algorithm that tries to correct typos and misspellings.
 The autocorrect algorithm tries to determine the users' intention by evaluating the input against a (word frequency) dictionary/language model (LM).
-Corrections occur only when the algorithm finds a candidate word that meets a certain probability treshold.
+Corrections occur only when the algorithm finds a candidate word that meets a certain probability threshold.
 This threshold is important because the candidate word might not be very likely to occur.
 Determining when to replace the input is a difficult problem, especially when the users' input does not exist in the vocabulary (out-of-vocabulary or OOV).

 [liacs]:      		http://www.liacs.nl/